Adlai Stevenson III: Committee assignments

 In the Senate, Stevenson served on the Commerce Committee (Chairman of the Subcommittee on Science, Technology and Space), Banking Committee (Chairman of the Subcommittee on International Finance) and Intelligence Committee (Chairman, Subcommittee on the Collection and Production of Intelligence).
-He was the first Chairman of the Senate Ethics Committee charged with implementing a code of ethics he helped draft.
+He was the first Chairman of the United States Senate Select Committee on Ethics charged with implementing a code of ethics he helped draft.
 Stevenson was also chairman of a Special Senate Committee which led the first major reorganization of the Senate since its Committee system was formed in the early 19th Century.

 Tenure

-Stevenson was sworn in as senator on November 17, 1970.
+Stevenson took his seat on November 17, 1970.

 Vietnam War

 Stevenson opposed the Vietnam War.
-He condemned Democratic President Lyndon B. Johnson’s Indochina policies and the violent police tactics at the Democratic National Convention in Chicago in 1968, renewed his attacks on Republican President Richard M. Nixon’s prosecution of the war.
-He also introduced legislation requiring an end to all foreign aid to South Vietnam by June 30, 1975.
+He condemned Democratic President Lyndon B. Johnson’s Indochina policies and the violent police tactics at the 1968 Democratic National Convention in Chicago, renewed his attacks on Republican President Richard Nixon’s prosecution of the war.
+He also introduced legislation requiring an end to all aid to South Vietnam by June 30, 1975.

 Watergate scandal

-Stevenson was highly critical of Republican President Richard M. Nixon during the Watergate scandal.
+Stevenson was highly critical of Republican President Richard Nixon during the Watergate scandal.
 He called on Nixon to answer for the integrity of the country’s leaders.
-“All of us — Republicans and Democrats — have an interest in clearing the record,” he said a year before Nixon resigned in disgrace.
-“The faith of the people in their system and their leaders — a faith that has already been shaken enough — is at stake.”
+“All of us — Republicans and Democrats — have an interest in clearing the record," he said a year before Nixon resigned in disgrace.
+“The faith of the people in their system and their leaders — a faith that has already been shaken enough — is at stake."

 Legislative accomplishments

-Stevenson authored the International Banking Act of 1978, the Stevenson-Wydler Technology Innovation Act of 1980 and its companion, the Bayh–Dole Act, to foster cooperative research, organize national laboratories for technology utilization and commercialization, and permit private sector interests in government-funded research.
+Stevenson authored the International Banking Act of 1978, the Stevenson–Wydler Technology Innovation Act of 1980 and its companion, the Bayh–Dole Act, to foster cooperative research, organize national laboratories for technology utilization and commercialization, and permit private sector interests in government-funded research.
 He was the first chairman of the United States Senate Select Committee on Ethics charged with implementing a code of ethics he helped draft.
 Stevenson was also chairman of a special Senate committee that reorganized the Senate and served on the United States Senate Democratic Policy Committee.
 He also conducted the first in-depth congressional study of terrorism as chairman of the Subcommittee on the Collection and Production of Intelligence, leading to introduction of the Comprehensive Counter Terrorism Act of 1971.
 He warned of "spectacular acts of disruption and destruction" and an amendment that proposed reducing assistance for Israel by $200 million.
 His amendment received seven votes.